Topological embeddings into transformation monoids: Proofs of the main theorems

 We need to show that a topological Clifford semigroup $S$ whose set of idempotents $E(S)$ is a $U$-semilattice embeds topologically into $I_{\N}$ if and only if $S$ is Hausdorff, ditopological and every maximal subgroup of $S$, as well as the semilattice $E(S)$, embed topologically into $I_\N$.

-\begin{proof} If a Clifford topological semigroup $S$ embeds topologically into $I_\N$, then $S$ is Hausdorff and maximal subgroups of $S$ as well as the semilattice $E(S)$ embed topologically into $I_\N$.
+\begin{proof} ($\Rightarrow$) If a Clifford topological semigroup $S$ embeds topologically into $I_\N$, then $S$ is Hausdorff.
+Also the maximal subgroups of $S$ and the semilattice $E(S)$ embed topologically into $I_\N$.
 According to~\cite{P} each inverse subsemigroup of a weakly ditopological inverse semigroup is weakly ditopological.
 Then \cref{wdit} implies that the Clifford semigroup $S$ is weakly-ditopological. \cref{P} yields that $S$ is ditopological.

-Let $S$ be a Hausdorff ditopological Clifford semigroup whose set of idempotents $E(S)$ is a $U$-semilattice which embeds topologically into $I_\N$ and for every $e\in E(S)$ the maximal subgroup $H_e=\set{x\in S} {xx^{-1}=e=x^{-1}x}$ embeds topologically into $I_\N$.
-By~\cite[Proposition 2.4(6)]{BP}, each $U$-semilattice which embeds topologically into $2^\N$ is a $U_2$-semilattice. \cref{semil} implies that $E(S)$ is a $U_2$-semilattice.
+($\Leftarrow$) Let $S$ be a Hausdorff ditopological Clifford semigroup whose set of idempotents $E(S)$ satisfies the following properties: \begin{enumerate} \item $E(S)$ is a $U$-semilattice which embeds topologically into $I_\N$; \item for every $e\in E(S)$ the maximal subgroup $H_e=\set{x\in S} {xx^{-1}=e=x^{-1}x}$ embeds topologically into $I_\N$. \end{enumerate} By~\cite[Proposition 2.4(6)]{BP}, each $U$-semilattice which embeds topologically into $2^\N$ is a $U_2$-semilattice. \cref{semil} implies that $E(S)$ is a $U_2$-semilattice.
 Hence $S$ satisfies conditions of \cref{thBP}.
 Therefore, for any U-dense subset $A\subseteq S$, $S$ can be topologically embedded into the Tychonoff product Since the space $I_\N$ is Polish, the semilattice $E(S)$ is second-countable. \cref{sep} implies that we lose no generality assuming that the set $A$ is countable.

 By \cref{usefulnew1}, for each idempotent $e\in S$ the topological monoid $H_e^0$ embeds topologically into $I_\N$.
 Since the set $A$ is countable, ~\cref{prod}(ii) implies that for every $e\in E(S)$ the topological semigroup $(H_e^0)^{A\cap {\Uparrow}e}$ embeds topologically into $I_\N$.
 Using one more time~\cref{prod}(ii) we get that $\prod_{e\in A}(H_e^0)^{A\cap {\Uparrow}e}$ embeds topologically into $I_\N$.